AdobeDocs/genstudio.en/help/tutorials/add-references.md

 ### Manually add brand

+You can manually add brand details, instead of uploading existing brand documents, to populate a new [brand](/help/user-guide/references/brands.md) in GenStudio.

+1. Select the **Add brand** button and choose **Manually add brand**.

+   A new empty brand is created.
+You can populate various optional guidelines and imagery to build out your brand.

+1. Add information about your brand in the _About_ section.
+1. Add the following guidelines in the _Brand voice guidelines_ section:

+   * Tone of voice
+   * Brand values
+   * Unique attributes
+   * Frequent keywords
+   * Messaging guidelines
+   * Messaging restrictions
+   * Additional guidelines

+1. Add the following guidelines in the _Channel guidelines_ section, for each applicable channel (Email, Facebook, Instagram, Display ads):

+   * General
+   * Subject
+   * Preheader
+   * Header
+   * Body
+   * CTA
+   * Imagery

+1. Add the following guidelines in the _Image guidelines_ section:

+   * Description
+   * Background
+   * Color and tone
+   * Composition
+   * Lighting
+   * Restrictions

+   You can also optionally add a guideline category to populate for Imagery.

+1. Add brand logos in the _Logos_ section.

+Navigate back to the _Brands_ home to see available brands populated with information that was manually added.

+You do not have to [publish](#publish-brand) your brand to see added information populated.
+Any manually added information is available immediately after it is added.
+For others in your organization to use the brand info in GenStudio, you must publish it.

 ## Publish brand

 Before publishing your brand, click through the _Brand voice guidelines_, _Channel guidelines_, _Image guidelines_, and _Logos_ sections to review all the extracted content.
 Make changes to the brand guidelines as needed.